akveo/nebular/docs/articles/enabling-theme-system.md

 ...

-// and change the variables you need, or simply leave the map empty to use the default values
+// and change the variables you need,
+// or simply leave the map empty to use the default values
-// let's make it blue-ish instead of the default white color
+// let's make it dark instead of the default cosmic colors
 $nb-themes: nb-register-theme((

   color-bg: #222222,